precisionmedicineunit/docs/index.md

 ### Content

-This documentation is made to track the public progress of SwissPedHealth pipeline development.
+This documentation is made to track the public progress of pipeline development.
 It includes information about the pipeline branches, for example DNA single variant detection, DNA CNV detection, RNA quantitative expression, etc.
 Many features are common to different branches (e.g. reference databases, reference datasets) are therefore listed separately form branch-specific content.